ImpulseAdventure/GUIslice-Builder/README.md

  - Base Page
  - PopUp Dialog Page

+##### Removed Features
+ - Import of .ino or .c files.
+Maintenance of this feature was simply too high to continue support.

 ##### Bug Fixes
  - Bug No. 7  Support transparency in BMP
  - Bug No. 12 All widgets should allow renaming ElementRef field